agroportal/fairness/README.md

  ```
 To add this job to the local system, execute the command **crontab -e** , it opens a text file, press "i" to go to insert mode, copy the above command.
 Then press "Esc" and type ":wq" to save and exit
-## Contact Us
-Emna Amdouni, University of Montpellier (emna.amdouni@lirmm.fr).
-Clement Jonquet, University of Montpellier (jonquet@lirmm.fr) and Syphax Bouazzouni, University of Montpellier (syphax.bouazzouni@lirmm.fr).

-Your suggestions and comments are welcome.
-Thank you!